Everyone deserves the personal and economic stability of a safe, affordable home.

 This year, we’re advocating for:

-- Bus routes aligned with affordable housing and increased access to transportation options for Habitat homeowners
+3. Equitable access to transit, including bus routes aligned with affordable housing and increased access to transportation options for Habitat homeowners

 Housing and transportation costs make up half of the average household’s budget.
 Access to public transit results in greater economic opportunities for residents and can reduce transportation costs and commuting time, which are often substantial.

-Gaining permits and approvals for home construction can be lengthy, impacting a project’s schedule and costs.
+Acquiring permits and approvals for home construction can be lengthy, impacting a project’s schedule and costs.
 Expediting this process for affordable housing projects can reduce costs and encourage the development of more affordable units.